 Normally, the least expensive time to visit Walt Disney World would be the winter off-season in January and February.
 This basically encompasses these entire two months, with the exception of the very beginning of the year when schools are still on Christmas break plus the weeks around MLK Day and Presidents’ Day.

 There’s a bit more nuance to it than that, but the general rule is that January and February are the cheapest months of the year, on average.
 There’s a little more nuance to it than that, as the fall has had better discounts (historically) and other variables that can move the needle on a case-by-case basis.
-Nevertheless, we could say January and February 2023 will mostly be the cheapest months of the year, with an asterisk to account for discounts in Fall 2023.
-(And in fact, some such deals have already been released through September 14, 2023!)
+Nevertheless, we could say January and February 2024 will mostly be the cheapest months of the next 12, although portions of August and September 2023 could come close.

 Again, it’s worth reiterating that rack rates for resorts–the most expensive component of most vacations–increase each calendar year.
-While it’s debatable whether February or September will be cheaper within 2023, it’s likely that both of those months will offer lower rates than their counterparts in 2024.
-Same goes for 2024 as compared to 2025.
+While it’s debatable whether February or September will be cheaper within 2024 after discounts, it’s likely that both of those months will offer lower rates than their counterparts in 2025.
 (Again, barring a recession in one of those years.)